 Hours/Location: The Math Lab is located in the Learning Center, in the Student Services Building, above the Counseling Offices.
 A stairway is in the breezeway at either side of the building.
 Hours are Monday and Thursday, 8:30 am - 5:50 PM and Tuesday and Wednesday, 8:30am–6:50 pm and Fridays, 8:30am–12:20pm.
 (Summer session: Monday through Thursday, 11am–6:50pm.)
 THE MATH LAB IS A CLASSROOM.
 AS A COURTESY TO ALL STUDENTS, CELL PHONES MUST BE TURNED OFF OR SILENCED.
 NO VISITING WITH OTHER STUDENTS, FOOD, DRINKS (OTHER THAN WATER) OR CHILDREN ARE ALLOWED.

-Course Code: Course Code information for accessing ALEKS is given out during orientation.
+Course Code: The 10-digit Course Code information for accessing ALEKS is given out during the orientation.

 Textbook: The ALEKS program is not textbook specific.
 Any appropriate algebra book may be used in conjunction with the course.
 Textbooks bundled with the ALEKS program, Prealgebra by Martin-Gay, and Elementary Algebra or Intermediate Algebra by Dugoploski, are available but not required.
 The Dugoploski texts are available to download by section at no extra charge directly from ALEKS.